jakelever/swc-machine-learning-short/_episodes/04-pipesfilters.md

 ## Exercise

-Can you find out who Dr Gibbs emailed the most?
+Can you find out who Dr Gill emailed the most?
 Try looking in the sent folder.
 First trying using an intermediate file (i.e. use `wc` and save it to a file).
 Then try using a pipe.

 ~~~
 $ wc -l emails/* | sort -n